VirtualPlanetaryLaboratory/vplanet/examples/GalaxyEffects/README.rst

    :width: 600px
    :align: center

-   Evolution of an M dwarf orbiting the sun under the influence of the galactic environment.
+   Evolution of an M dwarf orbiting the Sun under the influence of the galactic environment.
 The blue curves represent the evolution due to the galactic tide alone, while the black includes the effects of random stellar encounters.
 The dash curves are the semi-major axis (unaffected by the tide); the solid curves